stepheniota/Physics40C-F18/Notes/README.md

 ## Session Notes

 Presented *as is*, and may have errors.
-They do not represent the most meaningful parts of the class (i.e. discussions, problem solving).
+Not representative of majority of meetings (like discussions, problem solving, questions, student feedback, etc).